 It is natural to pull away from friends to a degree when you are in a committed relationship.
 We all do it, and we may find that we have lost connections with people who were once important to us.

 Your closest friends will understand the situation and likely be willing to catch up with you.
-Make your friends important again, and through connecting with them, you will find that it is easier to forget him and be happy.
+Make your friends important again, and through connecting with them, you will find that it is easier to forget someone and be happy.

 23. Do not let grief spiral out of control